 After filing a complaint with Consumer Protection BC, which reviewed her case, Helen received a cheque for over $1,300 – a reimbursement for interest charged on the non-compliant loans as well as the $10 credit card loading fee.
 “The Enforcement Inspector was great; my case was very well handled,” says Helen.
 “I was surprised, and delighted.
 I honestly thought I would only get $10 back.”

 Helen encourages other consumers to know the rules and contact Consumer Protection BC right away if they know that a company is taking advantage of people by breaking BC’s consumer protection laws.

 *Name changed to protect the privacy of the individuals involved

 Interested in more information?

 This is a real story of a consumer who came to us for help.
-Consumer Protection BC is responsible for enforcing BC’s payday lending laws which includes the maximum allowable cost of borrowing, disclosure of certain information, prohibiting certain unfair lending practices and more.
-Payday loans are small, short-term loans of $1,500 or less that must be repaid within 62 days (when the borrower receives their pay cheque or other income).
+Consumer Protection BC is responsible for enforcing BC’s payday lending laws which include the maximum allowable cost of borrowing, disclosure of certain information, prohibiting certain unfair lending practices and more.
+Payday loans are small, short-term loans of $1,500 or less that must be repaid within 62 days (when the borrower receives their paycheque or other income).

 We hope this blog post can assist you in making an informed decision.
 For more information about your rights and responsibilities when it comes to payday lending, please visit the Consumer Help section of our website.